bogorad/nixos-caddy-patched/README.md

 1. Edit `caddy-src/main.go` as per the upstream docs
 2. Run `go mod tidy`
-3. Must update the hash in `flake.nix`: `nix flake update` !!!
+3. If necessary, update the hash in `flake.nix`
+4. Run `nix build`
-4. Push to git.
+5. Push to git!

 You should get a result with the compiled caddy.
 To verify that the plugins where correctly added use: